CeetronSolutions/resinsight-tutorials/tutorials/create-export-lgr/create-export-lgr.md

 <img src="Resources/Pictures/4_remove_simulated_wells.png" width="500">

 The [Reservoir View](../graphical-user-interface/graphical-user-interface.md#reservoir-view) should now include one intersection following the our imported well path, in addition there should be multiple simulated wells.
-We can de-visualize the simulated wells by unchecking the box, as illustrated in the picture above.
+We can deselect the simulated wells by unchecking the box, as illustrated in the picture above.

 ## Step 4 - Create Perforation Intervals